 Career Awareness Presentations: Local industry leaders, business professionals, scientists, professors, and more give daily 45-minute presentations to the students to encourage them to pursue careers in STEM (science, technology, engineering and mathematics) fields by providing information about the actual occupation, the career path, necessary schooling, etc.

 Field Trips & Special Events: Fridays are reserved for on-campus special events such as Physics Friday for year 2 and the Challenge Course for year 1, or field trips.
-Field trips include the Curiosity Museum at Thanksgiving Point, The Leonardo, Sci-Tech at UVU, Utah State University, Loveland Aquarium, Antelope Island, and more.
+Field trips include the Curiosity Museum at Thanksgiving Point, The Leonardo, Sci-Tech at UVU, Utah State University, Loveland Aquarium, and more.